 - Fix the humidity of the environment in which the plant is growing.

-- To make the plant grow well and prevent yellowing of the leaves, you can repot your mint plant.
+- You can repot your mint plant to make the plant grow well and prevent the yellowing of the leaves.

 - Use fungicide sprays to spray on the infected plants and the surrounding areas.
 You can also inoculate the soil with fungicides.

 What to do when mint leaves turn yellow?